Music education is a growing market in China

 Popular intelligent instruments in the market: piano, guitar, ukulele

-There are three popular intelligent music instruments in the market already: piano, guitar and ukulele, coincidently are the three top instruments in the education industry.
-The main principle of this kind of instruments is that the LED lights on it are linked to an APP on tablet and mobile phone.
+There are three popular intelligent music instruments in the market already: piano, guitar, and ukulele, coincidently are the three top instruments in the education industry.
+The main principle of this kind of instruments is that the LED lights on it are linked to an APP on tablets and mobile phones.
 Students can follow the movement of those lights to play.
 The ONE is the most mature brand for intelligent piano, whose spokesman is Lang Lang.
 “Learning piano with your family” is also their selling point.
-Poputar and Populele are designed by a technology company based in Beijing and were awarded the iF Industrie Forum Design in 2017.
+Popular and Populele are designed by a technology company based in Beijing and were awarded the iF Industrie Forum Design in 2017.
 The target market for intelligent music instrument is still limited for entry-level education, while this is already a huge market for development.

 “Side-products” of music instrument education: instrument maintenance, second-hand sales, electric teaching material, personal tutor, music competition